-Completed in 2018.
-Caltech's newest student residence includes undergraduates from all class levels along with two faculty in residence, six graduate resident associates, and a residential life coordinator.
-To the east of Bechtel is Avery House, one of the undergraduate residential "houses" at Caltech.

-Continue east down Moore Walk.
-To the south, you will see the:
+Completed in 2018, Caltech's newest student residence includes undergraduates from all class levels, along with two faculty in residence, six graduate resident associates, and a residential life coordinator.
+Next to Bechtel, to the east, is Avery House, one of the undergraduate residential "houses" at Caltech.
+Continue east down Moore Walk until you see, to the south, the: